RoelN/ChromaCheck/README.md

 # ChromaCheck

 ChromaCheck is a feature test to check if browsers support one of the four [color font formats](http://pixelambacht.nl/2014/multicolor-fonts/).
+[See it in action here!](https://pixelambacht.nl/chromacheck)

 ## How it works